+Web page

-- Web page - Mainly designed for those outside of our school community to access and learn more about the school - A repository for school documents, policies and relevant information - SENTRAL for Parents app - This platform is used to share relevant individual, family, year level and whole school information, including reports, newsletters, calendar dates, and important notifications - As of 2022, semester reports are now only available electronically through Sentral
+- Mainly designed for those outside of our school community to access and learn more about the school. - A repository for school documents, policies, and relevant information.

+Schoolzine for Parents app

+- This platform is used to share relevant individual, family, year level and whole school information, newsletters, calendar dates, and important notifications. - As of 2022, semester reports are emailed to all families.